Businesses — and their owners and executives — may need to adjust their tax strategies

 ESOP.
 If you want rank and file employees to become owners as well, an employee stock ownership plan (ESOP) may be the ticket.
 An ESOP is a qualified retirement plan created primarily to purchase your company’s stock.
 Whether you’re planning for liquidity, looking for a tax-favored loan or wanting to supplement an employee benefit program, an ESOP can offer many advantages.

-Selling to an outsider.
+Sale to an outsider.
 If you can find the right buyer, you may be able to sell the business at a premium.
 Putting your business into a sale-ready state can help you get the best price.
 This generally means transparent operations, assets in good working condition and minimal reliance on key people.

 Whether you’re selling your business as part of your exit strategy or acquiring another company to help grow it, the tax consequences can have a major impact on the transaction’s success or failure.
 Here are a few key tax considerations: